sbates-idrc/baby-bliss-bot/README.md

 It is a generative language that allows its users to create new Bliss-words as needed.

-We are exploring the generation of new Bliss vocabulary using emerging AI techniques, including Large Language Models (LLM), OCR, Stable Diffusion and other models for text generation and completion.
+We are exploring the generation of new Bliss vocabulary using emerging AI techniques, including Large Language Models (LLM), OCR, and other models for text generation and completion.

 ## Local Installation